Normal Pressure Hydrocephalus

 CT scan of the head: This scan is similar to an X-ray but gives a more detailed, 3-dimensional picture of the brain.
 It cannot confirm a diagnosis of NPH, but it can show ventricular enlargement or other changes that suggest NPH.
 Newer techniques can actually measure the flow of CSF in the brain.
 These findings alone may not be sufficient for diagnosis.
 This scan is safe and painless.

-MRI of the head: This scan uses radio signals and a strong magnet to create a detailed picture of the brain.
+: This scan uses radio signals and a strong magnet to create a detailed picture of the brain.
 It is safe and painless, like a CT scan, but takes longer (about 30 minutes).
 It also cannot confirm a diagnosis of NPH.

 Cisternography: This test is much more involved than CT scan or MRI and is not widely used.
 It highlights absorption of the CSF.